 Kim Murza, PhD, CCC-SLP, received her doctorate in Communication Sciences and Disorders from the University of Centrl Florida, where she specialized in language and literacy with a focus on autism spectrum disorder.
 She is currently an assistant professor in the department of Audiology and Speech-Language Sciences at the University of Northern Colorado teaching undergraduate and graduate courses in language and literacy, evidence-based practice, and phonetics.
 Dr. Murza has worked privately and in the public school system as a speech-language pathologist with children and adolescents in pre-school through high school and more recently with adults with autism spectrum disorder.
 She is currently the University of Northern Colorado Scottish Rite Program Director and a member of the Colorado Department of Education Speech-Language Advisory Council.
 Dr. Murza has participated in numerous research projects and co-authored peer-reviewed journal articles and presentations.
 She has been an invited author and presenter for several topics including adolescent language and literacy and the Common Core State Standards.
 Her main research area is pragmatic language intervention and vocational support for individuals with high-functioning forms of autism spectrum disorder.
 Additional research interests include systematic review and meta-analysis, strategic learning, inference generation, disciplinary literacy, and the delivery of high-quality professional development.

-Presenter Disclosure: Kimberly Murza - Financial: Kimberly Murza was paid by Pearson at the time of publication for authoring this article.
-Nonfinancial: No relationships to disclose.
-Chad Nye- Financial: Chad Nye was paid by Pearson at the time of publication for authoring this article.
-He has received grants for research relevant to this topic.
+Presenter Disclosure: Kimberly Murza - No financial or non-financial relationships to disclose.
+Chad Nye- Financial: Chad Nye has received grants for research relevant to this topic.
 Nonfinancial: Previous Editor of Pearson's EBP Briefs Journal.

 Sponsor Disclosure: This course is presented by SpeechPathology.com in cooperation with Pearson Assessments.